TranNhatTan14/Obsidian/Automation.md

 ---
+tags:
+  - Productivity
 links:
   - "[[Template]]"
 ---
 - Script to create template repository with bash file to help notebooks, src, envs
 	- Store in Github and we will get it and run with script

+1. Search idea with [[Perpelexity]] to find sources
+2. From sources add to [[NotebookLM]] to sumarization information to knowledge
+3. Note knowledge to [[Obsidian]] to store and retrieval

+- AI-powered automation handles repetitive tasks that traditionally consume significant human time
+- Process automation streamlines complex workflows, reducing errors and increasing efficiency
+- Examples: Email sorting, calendar management, data entry, and document processing